akshaykajithkumar/FalconFeeds/readme.md

 # FalconFeeds - OSINT Indicator Normalization System

-FalconFeeds is a modular system designed to collect OSINT (Open Source Intelligence) feeds, normalize them into STIX 2.1 indicator objects, and make them available for analysis or further consumption.
+This is a modular system designed to collect public feeds, normalize them into STIX 2.1 indicator objects, and make them available for analysis or further consumption.
 It contains two services: **Feed Collector** and **Normalizer**.

 ---